redblue36/DataFormatDemoSwaggerUI/docs/location.md

 </p>

-> **Note: this format is to demonstrate an option: use the combination of html/markdown to wrap the human readable docuemntation generated from the Location component's Open API spec doc.**
+> **Note: this format is to demonstrate an option: use the combination of html/markdown to wrap the human readable documentation generated from the Location component's Open API spec doc.**

 ### Contents